michaela-philip/junk-drawer/redlining/README.md

 # redlining

-This subfolder holds code to verify home ownership rates in redlined and nonredlined areas.
+This subfolder holds code to verify initial assumptions relating to a project on redlining and environmental hazards.